ahammedunnivp/TodoApp/README.md

 This design pattern promotes separation of concerns, maintainability, and testability of the application.

+### Domain - Application - Infrastructure - WebAPI
+- Domain
+	- This layer represents the core business logic and contains entities.
+	- It does not have any dependencies on other layers.
+It's the innermost layer and contains the pure business logic.
+- Application
+	- This layer contains application services that orchestrate interactions between the domain layer and the infrastructure layer.
+	- It depends on the domain layer but not depend on specific details of the infrastructure.
+- Infrastructure
+	- This layer is responsible for implementing details that are external to the application, such as databases and frameworks.
+	- It depends on the domain layer but not vice versa.
+- Web API
+	- This layer exposes the application's functionality to the outside world through APIs.
+	- It depends on the application layer to handle business logic, but it does not contains any business logic itself.
 ### Common C# Library
 It serves as a shared resource for these components, ensuring consistency and promoting code reuse across both the API and UI layers.
 Including DTOs and Interfaces in the common library facilitates seamless communication and interaction between different parts of the application.